 A common interview question across industries is about strengths and weaknesses.
 Answering the part about your biggest strength is easy (for most), but a lot of people trip up on the other side of the question.

-When you Google how to answer this question there are a lot of mixed opinions, but they generally fall into one of three camps:
+When you Google how to answer this question, there are a lot of mixed opinions, but they generally fall into one of three camps:

 2. Deny having any weaknesses.
-This one is the least common, and pretty obviously not the way to go.
+This one is the least common and pretty obviously not the way to go.

-Well, to start off, giving a canned answer makes the person on the other end feel like they are speaking to a robot.
-And any good interviewer knows this is the oldest trick in the book (and has probably heard anything you’ve managed to come up with about 100 times before).
-It comes off as the opposite of genuine.
-If the interviewer is experienced (and you should expect them to be) they will take the question a step further to see if your answer has any depth (and if it’s canned, it probably doesn’t).
-The followup may be, “Okay, so give me an example of a time when that impacted your work negatively.”
-If you don’t have a real example ready to back that up, guess what—you’re probably going to be sitting there racking your brain for another weakness and maybe even fall into pitfall No. 2…
+Well, to start off, giving a canned answer makes the person on the other end feel like they’re speaking to a robot.
+And any good interviewer knows this is the oldest trick in the book—and has probably heard anything you’ve managed to come up with about 100 times before; it comes off as the opposite of genuine.
+If the interviewer is experienced—and you should expect them to be—they’ll take the question a step further to see if your answer has any depth (and if it’s canned, it probably doesn’t).
+The follow-up may be, “Okay, so give me an example of a time when that impacted your work negatively.”
+If you don’t have a real example ready to back that up, guess what—you’re probably going to be sitting there racking your brain for another weakness and maybe even falling into pitfall number two…

-So let’s get to the point, why should you answer the question honestly?
+So let’s get to the point: Why should you answer the question honestly?
 A few reasons:

-1. As explained above, giving an honest answer makes you come across as genuine, honest, thoughtful, and self-aware (all great qualities that interviewers are looking for).
+1. As explained above, giving an honest answer makes you come across as genuine, honest, thoughtful, and self-aware, all great qualities that interviewers are looking for.